garand/sticky/README.md

 - `wrapperClassName`: CSS class added to the wrapper.
 - `getWidthFrom`: Selector of element referenced to set fixed width of "sticky" element.
 - `responsiveWidth`: boolean determining whether widths will be recalculated on window resize (using getWidthfrom).
+- `followHorizontalScroll`: Boolean telling to sticked element to follow horizontal scrollbar movement instead of staying fixed

 ## Methods

 - `sticky(options)`: Initializer. `options` is optional.
 - `sticky('update')`: Recalculates the element's position.

 ## Events

 - `sticky-start`: When the element becomes sticky.